tPl0ch/TPSolariumExtensionsBundle/README.md

 An extension for the [**NelmioSolariumBundle**][1] which provides an AnnotationDriver for Document indexing configurations with support for multi-valued fields.

+**WARNING - This Bundle is still in heavy development and, although it is working, it is far from finished.
+I urge you to report any bugs you might come across (and you probably will) in the issues section.
+Thanks in advance for your help!**

 [![Build Status](https://travis-ci.org/tPl0ch/TPSolariumExtensionsBundle.png?branch=master)](https://travis-ci.org/tPl0ch/TPSolariumExtensionsBundle)

 ## Requirements